 Was looking forward to buying a 30 day AA pass to use in SIN, BNE and SYD on a trip in the next few weeks while I am still a lowly QF silver…

 There are a few possible alternatives for gaining lounge access without the associated status.
-One possibility is to join Priority Pass, however the usefulness of this scheme is also limited in Australia, where there is now only one lounge (in Cairns).
+One possibility is to join Priority Pass.
 Some credit cards also offer complimentary lounge passes.

 Join the discussion HERE.